Twi1ightSparkle/synapse-podman/README.md

 Optionally copy `config.example.env` to `config.env` and edit as needed if you don't want to use defaults.

-Install [yq](https://mikefarah.gitbook.io/yq/), docker, and docker-compose if you don't have them.
+Install [yq](https://mikefarah.gitbook.io/yq/), podman, and podman-compose if you don't have them.

 Run `./synapse-env-manager.sh setup` to generate the environment.
 This will also generate the needed config files.

-The directories `postgres` and `synapse` and the files `docker-compose.yaml` and `elementConfig.json` will be created in the directory where the `synapse-env-manager.sh` script is placed.
+The directory `synapse` and the files `compose.yaml` and `elementConfig.json` will be created in the directory where the `synapse-env-manager.sh` script is placed.
 If these already exists, you may loose data stored in them.